ZhiningLiu1998/imbalanced-ensemble/docs/source/auto_examples/basic/plot_basic_visualize.rst

 =========================================================

-This example illustrates how to quickly visualize an :mod:`imbalanced_ensemble.ensemble` classifier with the :mod:`imbalanced_ensemble.visualizer` module.
+This example illustrates how to quickly visualize an :mod:`imbens.ensemble` classifier with the :mod:`imbens.visualizer` module.

 This example uses:

-    - :class:`imbalanced_ensemble.ensemble.SelfPacedEnsembleClassifier`
+    - :class:`imbens.ensemble.SelfPacedEnsembleClassifier`
-    - :class:`imbalanced_ensemble.visualizer.ImbalancedEnsembleVisualizer`
+    - :class:`imbens.visualizer.ImbalancedEnsembleVisualizer`

 ..
 GENERATED FROM PYTHON SOURCE LINES 15-20